consbio/mbtileserver/README.md

 ## Usage

-From within the repository root ($GOPATH/bin needs to be in in your $PATH):
+From within the repository root ($GOPATH/bin needs to be in your $PATH):

 ```
 $  mbtileserver --help